 This next secret is one of the most powerful and important things you are going to learn – either in your present profession or in any other field.
 This is one secret that most direct marketers, or any kind of marketers for that matter, fail to grasp, understand, and certainly fail to utilise.

-This is a secret, that, one I learned it and began using its power…transformed some mediocre or modest success into great and profitable, successes!
+This is a secret, that, once I learned it and began using its power, transformed some mediocre or modest success into great and profitable successes!

 This particular secret is one that is resisted with great vigor by most people in business.
 And, because they do resist it, they are hampering their ability to make incomes they want and deserve.
 Just what am I talking about?

 I am talking about the secret of sequenced-step, direct marketing.
 Let me explain what I mean by way of an example.

 In an earlier secret, we discussed the idea of using multiple steps to get lead generation to the highest level.

 What we were talking about there was the idea of having an attention-getting headline to get people interested in the ad, having them then read the ad, and having them call the phone number and use a non-threatening voice mail response device to get their name and address, and then sending out the report.

 The idea of the steps there is you are not asking people to do too much at any one particular step, and you are only designing the step to gain the advantage of what that particular step is supposed to accomplish.

 In other words, we don’t want the ads to sell your product or service, we just want the ads to have people give you a call and get them on your voice mailbox.
 So that’s what we were talking about there as far as multi-steps.
 Using simple steps to gain responses.

 The next thing that we are going to teach you in this secret is the idea of the sequenced marketing, which is a continuation of the multi-step lead generation approach, but one that takes it on to a much higher degree.
 It changes the way your direct response marketing will work.